 Associate Vice President, Facilities Operations & Development

 President, Inter-Professional Council

 Vice President of OSU Medical Center Expansion and Outreach, Wexner Medical Center

 Regional Campus Faculty Representative, Regional Campuses

-In 2008, former Ohio State President Gordon Gee signed the American College and University Presidents Climate Commitment, underscoring Ohio State's commitment to achieving greenhouse gas neutrality.
+In 2015, President Drake affirmed Ohio State as a signatory institution on the American College and University Presidents Climate Commitment, underscoring Ohio State's commitment to achieving greenhouse gas neutrality.
 Recognizing that the university must chart a more sustainable course without diminishing research progress, educational opportunities, or personal safety, the President and Provost's Council on Sustainability was formed to involve campus leaders in collaborative sustainability integration.

 The PPCS has since actively overseen the development of plans to achieve sustainability goals including climate neutrality by 2050 and augment sustainability initiatives across the university.
 Critically important is the creation of a campus culture that embraces sustainability, communicates its benefits, and rewards innovation.
 We are confident that the Ohio State community—our most powerful and renewable resource—can meet this grand challenge of the 21st century in ways that benefit both our campus and the world.